Lochaiching/swarmdb/README.md

 | 2001:2001 | <http_system_port>:<http_container_port> |
 | 8501:8501 | <swarmDB_system_port>:<swarmDB_container_port> |

+### Detach/re-attach Docker container

+#### In order to exit the Docker Container shell without killing the container, hit the following keys:
+      $ ctrl + p + q

+#### In order to re-attach to the swarmDB container
+      $ docker attach $(docker ps | grep swarmdb | awk '{print$1}')

+### To exit the container, type the following and press ENTER while you're in the container shell
+      $ exit 13

+### To clean the images (make sure you've exited the container using the above command.
+If not, the following command will throw error and will NOT be able to delete the images)
+      $ docker rmi `docker images | grep swarmdb | awk '{print$3}'`

 ## Verify SwarmDB

-Deploying the image above will run SWARMDB in the Docker container.
-To verify if SWARMDB is running:
+Once the Docker IMAGE is deployed following above instructions, it will start the swarmDB process/service in the Docker container.
+To verify if swarmDB is running:

     $ ps aux | grep wolkdb | grep -vE 'wolkdb-start|grep'